The WYSIWYG Text Editor

 The Source button is a toggle that shows the html code versus the WYSIWYG display.

-NEW!
 Use the Check Accessibility (person in circle) icon to check that your text is properly formatted to meet accessibility requirements.

-NEW!
 Use the Set Language when entering non-English text.
 This allows a screen reader to recognize text as another language and properly read it aloud.
 Highlight your text and select the language from the dropdown.
 It will add code around the text that is invisible to you.
 To see the code, click the Source icon.

 This grouping adds a hard return, a special or foreign character, and a table.